 As most of our readers would know, I'm not a fan of gyms as I explained in my post on creating A New Workout Wardrobe: My New Year Resolution.
 But I actually would love to own a sports bra that gives me not only support but comfort.
 I think this particular item of clothing is the “unicorn” in our wardrobe.
 Almost like a myth, it seems to be a never-ending search for that one bra that will give me comfort while securing the girls during a vigorous workout.
 However, look no further….. the Ultimate Sports Bra Pattern does exist –although you may have to make it yourself.

-This project is for making a race back sports bra pattern with a front facing for extra comfort and the ability to insert pads.
+This project is for making a racer back sports bra pattern with a front facing for extra comfort and the ability to insert pads.
 There's also a 1″ under-chest band for maximum support.

 A sports bra is designed to compress your chest.
 If there's too much compression you'll end up feeling like you want to take the bra off while driving home from the gym –or at least that is how I feel.
 It's the reason I carry a huge gym bag so I can shower and change from that awful squeeze which can be like being hugged by that smelly old uncle who you can't wait to get away from.
 Well, I'm trying to change that with this design, which will give you the support without excess compression.